 The first element of cost is, generally, amounts you are taken to have paid to hold the asset, such as the purchase price.
-It also includes amounts incurred after 30 June 2005 that you are taken to have paid in relation to starting to hold the asset.
+It also includes amounts incurred after 30 June 2005 that you are taken to have paid for starting to hold the asset.
 The amounts must be directly connected with holding the asset.